Dry Herbs

 4. Hang: Hang the bundles upside down in a well-ventilated, dry, and dark place.

-5. Dry: Allow the herbs to air dry for about 1-2 weeks until they are completely dry and crumbly.
+5. Dry: Allow the herbs to air dry for about 1-2 weeks until completely dry and crumbly.

 6. Store: Once dried, remove the leaves from the stems and store them in airtight containers away from direct sunlight.